-Snowed in, I opted to make another of my many (unsuccessful) attempts to purge, coming across an old VHS tape of Frank Perry's 1970 film version of the seminal Sue Kaufman book, "Dairy of a Mad Housewife."
-It's something that I recorded off Bravo back in the 1980s - way before Bravo was taken over by the inimitable Andy Cohen and his colorful house fraus.
+As I inched my way up to the Ds, I came across Frank Perry's 1970 film version of the seminal Sue Kaufman book, "Dairy of a Mad Housewife," something I recorded off Bravo back in the 1980s - way before Bravo was taken over by the inimitable Andy Cohen and his colorful house fraus.

 Mad housewives, indeed.